Aliases for OPRD1 Gene

 GeneCards Summary for OPRD1 Gene

-OPRD1 (Opioid Receptor, Delta 1) is a Protein Coding gene.
-Diseases associated with OPRD1 include neonatal abstinence syndrome and morphine dependence.
-Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
+OPRD1 (Opioid Receptor Delta 1) is a Protein Coding gene.
+Diseases associated with OPRD1 include Neonatal Abstinence Syndrome and Morphine Dependence.
+Among its related pathways are Peptide ligand-binding receptors and Innate Immune System.
 GO annotations related to this gene include G-protein coupled receptor activity and opioid receptor activity.
-An important paralog of this gene is GALR2.
+An important paralog of this gene is OPRM1.

 UniProtKB/Swiss-Prot for OPRD1 Gene